10 Hot and Cold Weather Survival myths

 Alcohol warms you up

 The correct wording would be that alcohol makes you “feel” warmer because it brings the blood closer to the skin while numbing your sense of feeling, giving an overall sense of feeling warmer.
-Just because this is how you feel, it doesn’t mean you actually become warmer, and feeling as if your ok can cause you to risk a little more cold weather exposure.
+Just because this is how you feel, it doesn’t mean you actually become warmer, and feeling as if you’re ok can cause you to risk a little more cold weather exposure.

 Let someone with hypothermia sleep it off